Italy - Factors to watch on January 21

 For a complete list of diary events in Italy please click on .

-In reference to a press report about a planned delisting of its media unit, the telecoms group said on Tuesday it would examine all options on Telecom Italia Media as part of its new business plan.
-No decision has been taken yet, it said. * State Grid of China would like to buy the group’s network unit Telecom Italia Sparkle, la Repubblica said without citing sources.
-The paper quoted a top Telecom Italia manager as saying the board had never discussed a possible sale of Sparkle to State Grid of China , “not even as an option.”
+The government is concerned Telecom would not carry out the necessary spending on the fibre-optic network if it bought a majority stake in Metroweb straight off and would prefer the incumbent to gradually buy stakes in the fibre-optic company as it makes the investments, MF said.

-The defence group will name at a board meeting on Wednesday the advisers that will evaluate the offers submitted for its transportations units, La Stampa said.
+The board of Finmeccanica has asked the Italian defence group’s CEO to press ahead with and conclude talks to sell its rail assets, the company said on Wednesday.

-Goldman Sachs raised its rating on the stock to “buy” from “neutral.”
+Societe Generale cut its rating on the stock to ‘sell’ from ‘hold.’

 For Italian market data and news, click on codes in brackets: